nishtha2405/CloudUp/README.md

 # CloudUp
-A repository of resources to learn about cloud technologies
+A repository of resources to learn about cloud technologies.